matheusb432/rust-course/notes/03-memory.md

 display_light(&dull);
 ```

-Creating a reference to mutable data ("borrowing" it) causes that data to be temporarily read-only until the reference is no longer used.
-This ensures that mutable references are memory safe.

-Mutable references are also called "unique references"

-As a part of the Pointer Safety Principle, the borrow checker enforces that data must outlive any references to it.

 ## The Stack and the Heap

-In Rust, data is stored in memory in two principal areas: the stack and the heap.
+- Data is stored in memory in two principal areas: the stack and the heap.

 ### Stack